This is my bold black bean soup recipe! It’s bold because it dares to be veggie filled!

 The cookbook I got it from is Laurel’s Kitchen.

 What I love about this black bean soup is how thick it gets with the vegetables.
 It thickens because you use a food processor on the vegetables and then you sauté them and add them to the beans!

-On to the bold black bean soup recipe
+How to make black bean soup

 The first thing I do is measure out 2 cups of black beans and add enough water so there is 2 inches between the beans and the top of the water.
 Now, I soak the beans overnight.

 You don’t have to soak the black beans overnight but I often do because it lessens the time you need to cook the beans.

 This photo is after I drained the water the next morning.
 I place a bay leaf on the beans and gather some chicken broth and olive oil.

 Doesn’t it look like the bay leaf is floating?
 Or that I superimposed it?
 Well, I didn’t!